 Since the 1970s, liquid silicone rubber (LSR) has been the material of choice in manufacturing silicone products and parts.
-LSR has many uses across multiple industries, including the automotive, medical, baby products, and consumer products sectors.
+It has many uses across multiple industries, including LSR for automotive, medical and life sciences, baby products, and consumer products sectors.
 LSR’s unique chemical makeup and characteristics make it a common choice in those fields.

 Learn more about LSR’s properties and the reasons why it may be the best choice for your products.